-Not only has our team secured millions of dollars in recoveries for our clients, we have also earned our clients’ trust and praise time-and-again.
+Not only has our team secured millions of dollars in recoveries for our clients, but we have also earned our clients’ trust and praise time-and-again.
 Of course, no personal injury matter has a guaranteed outcome.
 However, clients of The Patel Firm can always rest assured that their lawyer has their back, and works tirelessly in their best interests.

 A jolt, blow, or penetrating injury to the head, and accidents and incidents that deprive the brain of oxygen, can result in significant brain injuries that impair a person’s ability to speak, move, think, and feel.
 Brain injuries involve a complex and uncertain area of medicine.
 Recovering from a brain injury is not a straightforward or predictable process.
 Victims need strong support.
 Our team helps them obtain the compensation they need to afford the help they need.

 Any kind of injury can devastate an innocent person’s life; burns, however, are especially horrific.
 Whether caused by fire, chemicals, or electricity, a burn inflicts intense, long-lasting pain.
 Treating a severe burn frequently requires multiple agonizing surgeries and months of recovery time.
 Victims commonly suffer permanent physical limitations and disfigurement.
 The team at The Patel Firm understands the excruciating process, and massive costs, associated with recovering from severe burns, and works tirelessly to obtain compensation for burn victim clients.